-Guenther, a Republican, was the representative for Wisconsin's 2nd congressional district from 1887 to 1889.
+Guenther was the representative for Wisconsin’s 2nd congressional district and was a Republican.
+He served from 1887 to 1889.

 From Dec 1881 to Mar 1889, Guenther missed 402 of 1,309 roll call votes, which is 30.7%.
 This is on par with the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.